-When editing an Employee in Settings > Employees, you have the option to indicate that an Employee is Billable or Non-Billable, however, please keep in mind that this is intended to be used for the sake of segmentation, and hours for both roles will still be considered Billable or Non-Billable based on the assigned Project.
-If a non-Billable Employee is intended to have no Billable Capacity, but you still want the ability to add them to Billable Projects, the best way to do this is to set their Custom Capacity to 0%.
+When editing an People in Settings > People, you have the option to indicate that a Person Billable or Non-Billable, however, please keep in mind that this is intended to be used for the sake of segmentation, and hours for both roles will still be considered Billable or Non-Billable based on the assigned Project.
+If a non-Billable worker is intended to have no Billable Capacity, but you still want the ability to add them to Billable Projects, the best way to do this is to set their Custom Capacity to 0%.

 Why do we define things this way?